CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

 * `creator` can create secrets such as passwords, encryption keys.

 If you are using Applications credentials in ePouta, it's slightly different.
-There are three roles available: `member` and `heat_stack_owner`.
+There are two roles available: `member` and `heat_stack_owner`.

 * `member` role is the normal user role.
 When you login into the web-interface you have the `member` role enabled.